carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 #### How to resolve

 To avoid these diffs from appearing, users can add [rebase rules](https://carvel.dev/kapp/docs/latest/config/#rebaserules) to specify exactly what information to retain from current state of deployed resource.
-Read more about why kapp made a consicious decision to avoid 3 way merge [here](https://carvel.dev/kapp/docs/latest/merge-method/)
+Read more about why kapp made a consicious decision to avoid basic 3 way merge [here](https://carvel.dev/kapp/docs/latest/merge-method/).

 ## Detection and Resolution in Packages